Potential Impacts of Electromagnetic Weapons on the Critical Infrastructures (View from 2012)

 IEEE Life Fellow

-In recent years, Hollywood has indicated that criminals and terrorists could use electromagnetic weapons to black out a portion Las Vegas (Ocean’s 11) or take down a counter-terrorism computer center (24).
+In recent years, Hollywood has indicated that criminals and terrorists could use electromagnetic (EM) weapons to black out a portion of Las Vegas (Ocean’s 11) or take down a counter-terrorism computer center (24).
 Is this fact or fiction?
 It turns out that Hollywood in this case is leading the public and police agencies in understanding the possibilities of this threat.
 As with fiction, however, these two examples are extreme in the sense that they either used a large generator to connect to the wiring of a power substation or an explosive device in the trunk of an automobile.
 Neither of these situations are the most likely ways that EM weapons would be used against the critical infrastructures.

 In the late 1990s, two respected International scientific and engineering organizations took initial steps to understand the threat of electromagnetic weapons on society.
-In 1999, URSI (International Union of Radio Science) passed a resolution at their General Meeting in Ottawa, Canada recommending that scientists and engineers take this threat seriously and work to protect against it.
+In 1999, URSI (International Union of Radio Science) passed a resolution at their General Assembly Meeting in Ottawa, Canada recommending that scientists and engineers take this threat seriously and work to protect against it.
 In the same year, IEC SC 77C expanded their scope of work to begin to write reports and standards dealing with what was originally called EM Terrorism, but was later renamed as Intentional Electromagnetic Interference (IEMI).
 IEMI has been formally defined as: “Intentional malicious generation of electromagnetic energy introducing noise or signals into electric and electronic systems, thus disrupting, confusing or damaging these systems for terrorist or criminal purposes.”

 The reason that this threat has emerged in recent years is two-fold.
 First, powerful solid-state electronics allow the development of electromagnetic weapons that produce high levels of peak power in very short time domain pulses; as the objective of these weapons is to produce high peak electric and magnetic fields, the energy contained in the pulses is not as important.
 This allows the use of a small energy source to power the weapons.
 Second, modern commercial electronics and computers operate with microprocessors with clock speeds in the GHz range and at low internal operating voltages, making them potentially more susceptible to interference and damage to EM threats in this same frequency and voltage range.